 DIV 3161.
-The Parables in Exegesis and Interpretation.
+Readings in Greek: The Parables of Jesus.
 Examining the nature of parable as form, the history of the interpretation of parables, the study of parables in the setting of the ministry of Jesus and the theology of the Evangelists, and literary criticism and the interpretation of parables.
 [3] Ms. Levine

 DIV 3162.
 The Pauline Interpretation of Christianity.
 An introduction to Pauline Christianity and its place in the early church using the letters of Paul, the deutero-Pauline letters, and the portrait of Paul in Acts.
 Major attention is given to the problems of method.
-[3]
+[3] Mr. Patte